 Facebook Analytics is a powerful way to report on events and audiences across devices leveraging Facebook’s people based tracking capabilities.

-Moreover, the Facebook Analytics cost is free, and you can easily access it directly from your Ads Manager.
+In addition, Analytics for Facebook is free, and you can easily access it directly from your Ads Manager.

 Why Use Facebook Analytics?

-The value of seeing sitewide data inside of Facebook Analytics, as opposed to Google Analytics, is that Facebook with its 2 billion users can track people across devices and multiple channels (online and offline) providing accurate omnichannel user insights.
+The value of analyzing site wide data using Facebook, as opposed to Google Analytics, is that Facebook with its 2 billion users can track people across devices and multiple channels (online and offline).
+As a result, you can get accurate omnichannel user insights.

-However, Google Analytics tracks users through a cookie with the primary limitation being that you lose the user across devices.
+Google Analytics, however, tracks users through a cookie with the primary limitation being that you cannot identify users across devices.

-Note: You can read more about how each platform tracks events and conversions and their difference in Facebook Pixel vs. Google Analytics Conversions
+Note: You can read more about how each platform tracks events and conversions respectively in Facebook Pixel vs. Google Analytics Conversions

-Ok, you could say another tool and another dashboard in the already fragmented landscape which is true.
+Ok, you could say why open up another tool and another dashboard in the already fragmented landscape.

 Although this may be true, there are some simple, actionable insights you can extract.